 The gate lodges were both battlemented; while the house, set in a landscaped park, was dominated by a lofty, castellated tower.

-The grounds of fifty acres extended to the top of Circular Road and Sydenham Avenue.
+The grounds of fifty-two acres extended to the top of Circular Road and Sydenham Avenue.

-They could do nothing about the houses but they did succeed in buying back the News-Letter shares.
+They could do nothing about the property, but they did succeed in buying back the News-Letter shares.